The Powerful Truth About Expressing Love Through Plants

 Romeo and Juliet (2.2.45-7)— William Shakespeare

 Take a Victorian approach.
 You can give a miniature rose to show your love.
-Chose a red miniature rose to say, “I Love You.“ Adding ivy to the miniature rose you are saying, “I love you above all else.”
+Choose a red miniature rose to say, “I Love You.“ Adding ivy to the miniature rose, you are saying, “I love you above all else.”

-“The Flower with a Heart” is called by Hawaiians while other plant owners call it the tailflower, flamingo flower, or flame plant.
-Giving an anthurium as a gift on Valentine’s Day, means the lasting deep red heart shapes offer your all-consuming love and obsession.
+"The Flower with a Heart" is named by the Hawaiians.
+In my article, Anthurium: The With a Heart, I write about how to care for the plant and give an anthurium as a gift on Valentine's Day, which means the lasting deep red heart shapes offer your all-consuming love and obsession.

-If you think you need to be restrained, present white, lavender, or pink anthurium.
-The heart shapes of the tropical plant say “love” no matter which color you choose.
+If you think you need restraining, present a white, lavender, or pink anthurium.
+The heart shapes of the tropical plant say "love" no matter which color you choose.

-If you want to offer a flaming red plant, but not as hot in meaning, you can cool it down by placing the heart shape gift in a reddish-orange plant container.
-You are telling the intended pleasure, desire, and above all a yearning for action.
+If you want to offer a flaming red plant, but not as hot in meaning, you can cool it down by placing the heart-shaped gift in a reddish-orange plant container.
+You are saying to the intended, "pleasure, desire and above all, a yearning for action."

-Another tropical favorite flowering plant as a symbol of love is the bromeliad.
-Like the anthurium, there is no special meaning for the rainforest flora but its cousin the pineapple means “fond memories.”
-Perhaps the sturdy and inflorescence plant of red, orange, yellow or pink colors expresses the enduring love that will continue forever.
+Perhaps the sturdy and inflorescence plant of red, orange, yellow, or pink colors express the enduring love that will continue forever.